VOL. IV - APPENDIX I

 - Frank Thomas Rumney.
 Born 14 July 1888.
 Baptised 2 September 1888 at Frogmore.
 Frank died later in 1888.

 - Joseph Rumney.
 Born 30 May 1892.
 Baptised 12 June 1892 at Frogmore.

 By 1901 Amos is living at Bury Dell Lane, Hatfield with wife Sarah, their son Joseph, aged 8.
-Sarah's daughter Elizabeth had married Thomas French, but by 1901 Elizabeth French was a 27 year old widow, a washerwoman and was living with her mother and step father at Bury Dell Lane.
+Sarah's daughter Elizabeth had been married and widowed and she and her son were living with her parents.
+She was a 27 year old washerwoman.

 In 1911 Amos and Sarah were still at Bury Dell Lane, where 50 year old Amos was an agricultural labourer.
 Sarah, aged 60 is described as being on "house duties" at home and Joseph, now 19 is a domestic gardener.